 Consider application whitelisting for all your environments or for your separated, sensitive networks and servers.

 Share this post with your team during your next team meeting.
 Regularly discussing cyber threats improves user knowledge and awareness and reduces risk.
 Human behaviour and lack of knowledge is the leading contributor to the success of phishing attacks.

 If you do not have a trained IT professional on staff, hire a small business IT Services provider to assist you.

-TUCU is an IT support company for small business in Toronto and the GTA.
-If you would like to have your network security audited, please call us today.
-Our IT Consultant will review your network, discuss your needs with you, and provide specific recommendations to improve your network security.
-We also offer ongoing monthly support plans which help improve security by delegating all computer updates to our team of technicians.
-Discover how we can help you.
+TUCU is an IT support company in Toronto and the GTA.
+If you would like to have your network security assessed, or need help with any aspect of your technology, please call us today.
+During your free consultation, your IT consultant will review your needs and provide specific recommendations to help you with your technology needs and business continuity.